Skip to main content

 This section contains four fields that specify the format of the incoming CSV string:

-• Delimiter: (Optional) A string template to override the delimiter.
-This character is used to separate columns of data.
-Must be a single character.
+• Template for Delimiter: (Optional) A string template for the delimiter character used to separate columns of data.
+Must resolve to a single character.
 Leave blank to default to comma (,).

-• Quote: (Optional) A string template to override the quote character.
-Must be a single character.
+• Template for Quote Character: (Optional) A string template for the quote character.
+Must resolve to a single character.
 Leave blank to default to double-quote (").

-• Escape: (Optional) A string template to override the escape character.
-Must be a single character.
+• Template for Escape Character: (Optional) A string template for the escape character.
+Must resolve to a single character.
 Leave blank to default to double-quote (").

 • Strip the BOM (if it exists) from the start of the source string: (Optional) Enable this option to remove the Byte Order Mark (BOM) from the start of the CSV string, if it exists.
 This is useful when dealing with CSV files that may include a BOM, which can interfere with proper parsing.
-(Note: In edge workflows, this option is only available in GEA version 2.0.0 and higher.)
+(Note: For Edge Workflows, this option is only available in GEA version 2.0.0 or higher.)

 Result Path